Knapton railway station

 Knapton railway station was a minor railway station serving the villages of East Knapton and West Knapton in North Yorkshire, England.
-Located on the York to Scarborough Line it was opened on 5 July 1845 by the York and North Midland Railway.
-It closed on 22 September 1930.
+It was also the nearest railway station for Wintringham and Scampston, both of which are three miles from the station.
+Located on the York to Scarborough Line it was opened on 5 July 1845 by the York and North Midland Railway and closed to passengers on 22 September 1930.